-- Close contacts of positive cases are not required to quarantine, but should: - Monitor for symptoms and avoid visiting high risk settings. - o Get tested if symptoms develop. - International travellers must comply with federal travel requirements.
+- Close contacts of positive cases are not required to quarantine, but should: - Monitor for symptoms and avoid visiting high risk settings. - Get tested if symptoms develop. - International travellers must comply with federal travel requirements.

-References & Resources - UPDATED
+UPDATED References & Resources

 The following references have been cited throughout the document to provide further information on the Alberta Government's 2021-2022 School Year Plan.
 The Fort McMurray Public School Division will update this document regularly for its students, staff and faculty.